franciscop/drive-db/documentation.md

 ## .find([filter])

 Retrieve data from the database.
 If there's no filter, the whole spreadsheet will be retrieved.
 It behaves in the same way as mongoDB's [comparison query operators](http://docs.mongodb.org/manual/reference/operator/query-comparison/), so you can read the documentation there.
-The only difference is that it returns a normal array, so any sort or limit must happen beforehand.
+Returns a javascript Array with the extra methods `.order()` and (not yet) `.limit(begin, end)`.